God give me strength to face a fact though it slay me.Thomas Henry Huxley

 Sustainable Development Scenario (SDS)

 Outlines an integrated approach to achieving internationally agreed objectives on climate change, air quality and universal access to modern energy.

 But, there is an old saying in physics that the three laws of thermodynamics can be stated simply as: 1] you can’t win, 2] you can’t break even, and 3] you can’t get out of the game.
-In the same vein, with regard to energy economics, it isn’t a question of whether we can avoid paying costs associated with climate change, because some of those costs are unavoidable.
-We will need to build schools and hospitals, roads, airports, transportation and power distribution systems.
+In the same vein, with regard to energy economics, it isn’t a question of whether we can avoid paying costs associated with making our civilization more resilient to climate change, because some of those costs are unavoidable.
+We will always need to build schools and hospitals, roads, airports, transportation and power distribution systems.
 All that investment and expense will run into the tens of trillions of dollars in coming decades.
 We will have to pay large sums anyway, so we shouldn’t blanche when we hear big numbers associated with a transition to a low-carbon economy.
-Instead we should accept that we’re going to have to pay, and focus on the question: What do we want to pay for?
+We should accept that we’re going to have to pay, and instead focus on the question: What do we want to pay for?